 You should try as hard as you can to not carry a balance on your credit card but if you absolutely must (I get it, things happen) you should look into a low-rate card.
 Even paying a small annual fee can be worth it if you carry a balance.
 The American Express Essential card will get you an interest rate of 8.99% with no annual fee.
 Just remember, if you’re paying off your card every month don’t even consider a low-rate option, move right on down to something rewarding.

 Another option to look at if you’re paying off debt is to take advantage of a balance transfer.
 This will allow you to get a promotional interest rate on a new credit card that will likely be even lower than the lowest interest rate card you can find.
 One of the best balance transfer cards is the MBNA Platinum Plus Mastercard, which gives you 0% interest on balance transfers for the first 12 months.
 There is no annual fee for the card, but you will have to pay a 1% fee on the amount you transfer.
-No interest payments for a year is an excellent way to jump start your debt repayment.
+No interest payments for a year is an excellent way to jump-start your debt repayment.

 Best Cash Back Credit Card

-If you spend a lot on your credit card but aren’t a big traveller, then you should look at an option that pays you a percentage back.
+If you spend a lot on your credit card but aren’t a big traveler, then you should look at an option that pays you a percentage back.
 The Tangerine Money-Back card will get you 2% cash back and has no annual fee.
 Another good option is the SimplyCash Card from Amex with 1.25% cash back and also no annual fee.

 Best Travel Rewards Credit Card